Low-maintenance & No-clog Gutters Comparison Page

 installation in Lake Oswego, Oregon.

-(b) If your existing gutters are still OK, Leaf Guard ® offers no option to just add low-maintenance accessories to your existing gutters, helping to minimize the cost and waste of good functional gutters that will be destroyed when removed.
+(b) No Options: As I listed above no copper option that a high end Clients would expect.
+If your existing gutters are still OK, Leaf Guard ® has no option to just add low-maintenance accessories to your existing gutters to minimize the cost and waste of good functional gutters.

-(c) Because of the closed design, the Leaf Guard ® gutters cannot be inspected or double caulked at the seamed corners and endcaps like I do.
+(c) Poorly Sealed w/Rusty Fasteners: Because of the closed design, they cannot be inspected or double caulked at the seamed corners and end-caps like DMR does.
 They cannot even make sure the caulk sealed just right by pressing the excess caulk into the seam with a finger.
+They use an expanding foam sealer that is so thick inside their gutter that it dams up debris anbd moss growing inside those gutters.
+Also they use very few cheap steel zip screws, in stead of aluminum rivets, so they are prone to rust out in short order with unsightly stains at best.

-(d) The corners are preformed.
-Most all professional gutter installers miter the corners at the job site, so there is only one seam to see and seal, and the only seam that could leak.
+(d) More Leaks: Their corner pieces are preformed.
+Most professional gutter installers miter the gutters at the corners up on the house, so there is only one seam to see and seal, which means just one seam that could leak.
+Where Leaf Guard ® corners have 3 seams to leak at each corner.

 (e)